ChiuSH/ESP_S2025/README.md

        4. next meeting 3/6

-week 2-4 (3/6-3/26)
+week 2 (3/6-3/13)

+       1. foucs on CNN model

+       2. try to find databases, papers of CNN learning on PTMs

+Week 3-4 (3/14-3/26)

-       1. build the code for machine learning process
+       1. build a CNN model for PTMs

-       2. start to train the model and check the results
+       2. train the model and see the results

+       3. consider a CNN model with attention head(s)

 week 5-6 (3/27-4/9)